-The fourth hyperspectral data set was acquired by the CRi Nuance hyperspectral sensor \cite{chang2020subspace}.
+The fourth hyperspectral dataset was acquired by the CRi Nuance hyperspectral sensor \cite{chang2020subspace}.
 This image covers an area of $400\times400$ pixels and has 46 spectral channels from 650 to 1100nm.
-The spectral resolution of this data set is 10nm.
+The spectral resolution of this dataset is 10nm.
 The background land-cover types in this image are various kinds of grasses.
 There are ten rocks located in the grassy scene, as shown in Fig. \ref{anno5}(a); a total of 1254 pixels were selected to include the anomalies to be detected, as shown in Fig. \ref{anno5}(b).